 Shortly after graduating in 1959 from a private design school in Toronto, Howard opened his own design shop in the big city.
-A number of different jobs in a variety of fields followed but Howard’s love of fashion design never waned.
-Arriving in the Peterborough area in 1977, Howard landed a men’s wear sales job with Eaton’s, which took him back to Toronto.
+A number of different jobs in a variety of fields followed – but Howard’s love of fashion design never waned.
+Arriving in the Peterborough area in 1977, Howard landed a men’s wear retail job with Eaton’s, which took him back to Toronto.
 When he returned to Peterborough, he opened Howard Berry Designs in Charlotte Mews.

-It was in 1980 that Howard’s long and fruitful association with the Peterborough Theatre Guild began with his design and creation of costumes for A Doll’s House.
-Since then, he has been a fixture at the Rogers Street theatre.
-The Mikado, Le Cage Aux Follies and Cats are just a few of the Peterborough Theatre Guild productions that soared thanks to his abundant talent for design.
+It was in 1980 that Howard’s long and fruitful association with the Peterborough Theatre Guild began with his design and creation of costumes for ‘A Doll’s House.’
+Since that time, he was a constant fixture at the Rogers Street theatre.
+‘The Mikado,’ ‘Le Cage Aux Follies’ and ‘Cats’ are just a few of the Peterborough Theatre Guild productions that soared thanks to his abundant talent for design.

 Recognition has duly come Howard’s way.
-In 1990, the Eastern Ontario Drama League awarded him for set design followed, in 2008, with an award for Best Visual Presentation and, in 2009, an award for costume design.
+In 1990, the Eastern Ontario Drama League awarded him for set design followed, in 2008, with an award for Best Visual Presentation and, in 2009 an award for costume design.
 That same year, Theatre Ontario also recognized Howard’s work with an award for costume design.
-And, in 2015 along with the cast and crew of Twelfth Night, Howard accepted a Cultural Betterment Award from the City of Peterborough.
+Finally, in 2015 and along with the cast and crew of ‘Twelfth Night,’ Howard accepted a Cultural Betterment Award from the City of Peterborough.

-Just last year, at The Mount Community Centre, Passion For Colour: A Design Retrospective saw Howard’s work put on public display – a show that featured many of his most spectacular theatre costumes as well as his original paintings.
+In 2017, at The Mount Community Centre, ‘Passion For Colour: A Design Retrospective’ saw Howard’s work put on public display – a show that featured many of his most spectacular theatre costumes, as well as his original paintings.

 - Photo courtesy of Clifford Skarstedt, The Peterborough Examiner